What is Asset Hosting all about?

 - Download Assets

-- See how much space you have left for uploading
+- See how much storage space you have left for uploading

 What kind of files can I upload?